nowrep/obs-vkcapture/README.md

     obs-glcapture game

+## Known Issues

-Only supports capturing one game at a time.
+* Only supports capturing one game at a time
+* Requires VK_EXT_external_memory_dma_buf - not available in NVIDIA proprietary driver
+* Cursor position will be wrong for non-fullscreen windows